-Two mathematicians tour the mathematical blogosphere.
-Editors Brie Finegold and Evelyn Lamb, both Ph.
-D. mathematicians, blog on blogs — those connected with media and independent — on topics related to mathematics research, applied mathematics, mathematicians, math in the news, mathematics education, math and the arts and more.
+Mathematicians tour the mathematical blogosphere.
+Editors Rachel Crowell and Vanessa Rivera Quiñones blog on blogs — those connected with media and independent — on topics related to mathematics research, applied mathematics, mathematicians, math in the news, mathematics education, math and the arts and more.

 Connecting students and mentors.
-Editors Ricardo Cortez and Dagan Karp, with regular contributors Erika Camacho, Rebecca Garcia, Edray Goins, Herbert A. Medina, Talithia Williams and Robin Wilson, engage students and mentors–to ask questions, provide feedback, answer questions, and share links on meetings, networking and research opportunities, articles, non-academic career information, and other helpful resources.
+Editors Ricardo Cortez, Dagan Karp, and Pamela E. Harris, with contributors Erika Camacho, Herbert A. Medina, and Talithia Williams, engage students and mentors–to ask questions, provide feedback, answer questions, and share links on meetings, networking and research opportunities, articles, non-academic career information, and other helpful resources.

 A blog for and by math grad students.
-Tyler Clark is Editor-in-Chief and Frank Morgan is publisher.
+Caleb Gilchrist McWhorter is Editor-in-Chief.
 Contributions, comments, and other involvement are welcome.

-An early career mathematician blogs about her experiences and challenges.
-Adriana Salerno, assistant professor at Bates College, and 2007 AMS-AAAS Media Fellow, writes about her experiences and challenges as an early-career mathematician.
-All mathematicians are encouraged to join the community of her followers and post comments.
+Early-career mathematicians blog about their experiences and challenges.
+Sara Malec, Hood College, Alexander Diaz-Lopez, Villanova University, and Kate Thompson, United States Naval Academy, write about their experiences and challenges as early-career mathematicians.
+All mathematicians are encouraged to join the community of followers and post comments.

 This blog is about the scientific program sessions, events, and other aspects of the annual Joint Mathematics Meeting of the AMS and MAA.
 RSS Feed

 A job search blog for the mathematical sciences community.
 Edited by Sue Geller, a professor of mathematics at Texas A&M University.